Cryptocurrency Explained: Ethereum

 What is Ethereum?

+The most popular cryptocurrency, Bitcoin, is limited by its design so that it can only carry out simple wealth transfers between one wallet to another.
 Ethereum, like Bitcoin, is a peer-to-peer digital currency that allows you to quickly send cryptocurrency to anyone in the world for a fee.
-Unlike Bitcoin, however, Ethereum uses a different implementation of blockchain technology that adds additional capabilities to its protocol, including the ability to use its blockchain to create decentralized applications.
+Unlike Bitcoin, Ethereum uses a different implementation of blockchain technology that adds additional capabilities to its protocol, including the ability to use its blockchain to create decentralized applications.

 A smart contract on the Ethereum network is immutable, meaning no one can ever change it.
-Changing a contract without permission is virtually impossible because you would have to convince the entire Ethereum network that a change is necessary.
+Changing a contract without permission is virtually impossible because you would have to convince thousands of individual validators on the Ethereum network to accept a change to the ledger, and if that change is deemed fraudulent the validators who accept could lose their staked ether.

 What is Ether (ETH)?

 Ether is the native asset of the Ethereum blockchain.
+Think of it like how the US economy runs on dollars; Ethereum runs on ether (ETH).
 On Ethereum, computers work together to execute the code that powers dApps.
-Maintaining these powerful computers can be costly.
-Ethereum's cryptocurrency ether (ETH) was created as an incentive for people to run the protocol on their computer, similar to how Bitcoin miners get paid in BTC.
-Like BTC, you can use ETH as a form of digital payment in addition to facilitating smart contracts and dApps.
+Maintaining these powerful computers can be costly, so ETH is an incentive for people to run the protocol on their computer, similar to how Bitcoin miners get paid in BTC.
+Like BTC, you can use ETH as a form of digital payment or as an investment.

-Many often refer to Bitcoin as digital gold.
-Ether can be referred to as digital oil as it fuels the Ethereum network.
-Anyone looking to build software on Ethereum has to pay for the computing power and space required using ether.
-The necessary amount of ether for the fee is determined by a built-in pricing system called gas.
-Gas refers to the price needed to process a transaction on Ethereum's blockchain successfully.
+Anyone looking to build software on Ethereum has to pay for the computing power and space using ETH.
+This fee is determined by a built-in pricing system called gas.
+Gas refers to the price needed to process a transaction on Ethereum's blockchain successfully, considering the computational difficulty, bandwidth, and space required.

 Learn more about gas fees here: Gas Fees FAQ